5 Reasons to Grow Tomatoes Hydroponically

 There’s a reason why a blushing hydroponic tomato tastes better, is more appealing to the eye and is, admittedly, sometimes slightly more expensive than their field grown cousins.
 It all comes down to controlling their growing environment.

-Glass and greenhouses are the perfect place to create the environment a crop needs to grow—and not just grow, but thrive, blossom and develop into a taste sensation that transports your tender tastebuds to another world.
+Greenhouses are the perfect place to create the environment a crop needs to grow—and not just grow, but thrive, blossom and develop into a taste sensation that transports your tender taste buds to another world.
 Here’s why: even though a hydroponic truss of delights might cost a bit more per unit, you should reach to the higher shelves in your fruit shop or supermarket and pick up a truss of hydroponically cultivated tomatoes.
 Or, begin growing your own.

 Most of the population has a fair idea of the concept behind hydroponics— plants are grown indoors in an inert medium and are fed by nutrient rich, pH balanced water while the grower manipulates the indoor environment to the ideal climate for optimal growth, yield and fruit production.
 What makes hydroponics a preferred growing method for a lot of growers is that the nutrient-rich water is recycled through the hydroponic channels, reducing water and nutrient usage.
 Most hydroponic growers use a third less water to grow twice the amount of produce than traditional farming methods.